Insights Scoop

 Political Polarization, Culture, and the Influence of Non-conformists (A Marketer’s Guide)

-As America’s 2024 elections approach, the level of political polarization across the nation is at an all-time high.
+As we enter 2025, with a transition of power, the level of political polarization across the nation is at an all-time high.
 Political affiliation is now a cultural identity and polarization is seeping into every aspect of American culture, including consumer behavior and brand engagement.
 Learn more about our findings on how to effectively engage sociopolitical issues.

 Understanding the cultural traits of four distinct political factions offers a fresh lens to navigate political polarization, with a new perspective that considers the sway of nonconformists.